 While that same thrift store sells every garment for $1 apiece, Mike doesn't waste his time looking for pants there because he requires a size that can be difficult to find even in retail stores.

 In the past, he has purchased Wrangler relaxed fit jeans at Wal-Mart for under $20 a pair.
 Other stores (even Amazon.com) sell them for more.

-Of course, in his local job, he is able to shower every day.
+Of course, when a trucker works a local job, he or she is able to shower every day.

 The costs of laundering work shirts and work pants will vary depending on where the processing takes place.

 If you as a professional driver have a home support team who washes and dries clothes at home, your costs could be as low as the cost of water plus detergent if one already has the hand washing tools, a clothes line and clothes pins.

 In most cases, however, the cost will need to include the maintenance cost of the washer and dryer and the cost of electricity to run the machines.

 If a driver uses commercial machines at a laundromat, the cost to do laundry automatically goes up.